noaa-pifsc/reefmapper/README.md

 - https://code.visualstudio.com/
 ****
 ## Ideas

+20240821 - use SFM OV app for metadata that can be QC-ed and solve path issues

 - database/mission app integration | semi-done metadata integration
     - take advantage of QA/QC and eliminate errors
      - to do: